Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 Runaway Bay: The All-Inclusive Experience

-Runaway Bay got its name from Spanish times.
-"Bahía de los Fugitivos" means Bay of Fugitives.
-Enslaved people used it as an escape route.
+Runaway Bay is said to get its name from the era of Spanish flight.
+Legend says the last Spanish governor, Ysassi, fled the British here in 1660.
+Later, enslaved people used it as an escape route to Cuba.
 It became part of the underground railroad before there was a railroad.
 Today it's a tourist spot.
 The irony is thicker than Jamaican jerk sauce.

 We finally reached the all-inclusive resort.
 These places promise everything.
 Relaxation, adventure, cultural immersion.
 They deliver most of it if you ignore the other tourists doing the same thing.